How to Choose and Book a Wedding Photographer in NYC | 2026 Guide

 Set a photography budget before searching for a wedding photographer.
 The average cost for wedding photography in the U.S. is around $2,500, typically making up about 12% of the total wedding budget.
 However, if photography is a high priority for you, consider giving yourself some wiggle room in the budget to ensure you get what you want.

-Various factors influence photography costs, such as the photographer’s experience, location, and package offerings.
+An important factor influencing photography costs is the photographer’s experience, along with location and package offerings.
+Higher costs often reflect a photographer's experience, skill level, and professionalism.
 Expected minimum spending for an experienced wedding photographer is around $6,000, so adjust your budget accordingly.

 Allocate 8-10 hours of photography coverage to capture all the essential moments and spend time ensuring nothing is missed.